 - Personal statement

-- Test scores (USMLE or COMLEX; we prefer that you have passed through Step 2 or Level 2, plus CS or PE by the time of your application)
+- Test scores (USMLE or COMLEX; we prefer that you have passed through Step 2 or Level 2 by the time of your application)

 - ECFMG certificate, if an international medical school graduate